cdfricke/VisualizingChaos/README.txt

 NOTE: This program cannot be run on OSC, because OSC uses Python 3.9 at the newest, and we cannot use the PyGame module which is necessary for the simulation.
+NOTE: You must run all scripts and executables from the project directory.

 The final project will use some previously learned methods of solving dfferential equations in C++ to solve the damped, driven pendulum oscillator differential equation.
 Then, the project will use PyGame